cleverlight/alexstanhope/_includes/presentations/2018-05-28-be-the-problem-you-perceive-in-the-world.md

 ## Choosing empowerment

-{% if include.pres %}* Taking it back
+{% if include.pres %}* Not giving in
+* Taking it back
 * Internalising

+Note: {% endif %}It's not about giving in - a point excellently articulated in Ury and Fisher's [Getting to Yes](https://en.wikipedia.org/wiki/Getting_to_Yes) - because negotiation is fundamentally about discovery, not conflict.
+Inter-personal conflict stems from unresolved problems.

-Note: {% endif %}It's empowering to take ownership.
-When I place the locus of the problem in me, I give myself a chance to solve it.
+When I place the locus of the problem in me, I give myself a chance to solve it: it's empowering to take ownership.
 When I project that problem on someone or something else, I set myself as a powerless victim, prey to a world full of problems that befall me.

 ---